-As planet Earth gives up billions of tons of natural resources each year, the health of the planet continues to decline.
-This makes it more and more important for humans to do what they can and focus on ways to reduce waste, reuse items and restore the health of the planet.
+As planet Earth gives up billions of tons of its natural resources each year to support the humans who live on it, the health of the planet continues to decline.
+This makes it more and more important for humans to do what they can and focus on ways that it is possible to reduce waste, reuse items and restore the health of the planet.

 History of Global Recycling Day

-The first celebration of Global Recycling Day was not implemented until a few years later, in 2018.
+The first celebration of Global Recycling Day was not implemented until a few years later, though, in 2018.
 The date, March 18, was set to coincide with the 70th birthday of the Bureau of International Recycling.

 Now, every year Global Recycling Day is celebrated to not only remind individuals to reduce waste, but also to activate voices and speak up against governments and corporations who aren’t doing their part.

-It’s time to celebrate Global Recycling Day!
+It’s time to join in on the celebration of Global Recycling Day!